Mjimenez01/RECURSlON.github.io/README.md

 # RECURSlON.github.io

-# Hello My Name is Michael Jimenez!
+# My Name is Michael Jimenez!
-# This is where im going to host my resume!
+# Welcome to my GitHub!
+# Included are some projects that I have worked on!